scratch-technoval/superquote/README.md

 # 📘 SuperQuote

-SuperQuote is a small Python utility that can safely encode and decode any string — including special characters, punctuation, Unicode, and even multiline text — using a custom randomly-generated delimiter (“superquote”).
+SuperQuote is a small Python utility that can safely encode and decode any string — including special characters, punctuation, Unicode, and even multiline text — using a custom randomly generated delimiter (“superquote”).

 ---